 We considered the amount of coverage offered by a company for liability claims and personal belonging claims.

-Because personal property in a standard policy can only be reimbursed up to the policy limit, which is often $10,000, we looked at endorsements and riders that extended your coverage so that you could be paid in full for your property that was damaged or destroyed due to a covered peril.
+Because personal property in a standard policy can only be reimbursed up to the policy limit, which is often $10,000, we looked at endorsements and riders that extended your coverage so that you could be paid in full for your damaged property or destroyed due to a covered peril.

 An insurance company that has an online presence and a mobile app makes it easier for policyholders to take care of all their renters insurance needs.

-As such, if these electronic services offered enough policy information, allowed you to easily file a claim, or had ease of use for all walks of life and not just for those who are technologically savvy, we put those companies high on our list.
+As such, if these electronic services offered enough policy information, allowed you to file a claim easily, or had ease of use for all walks of life and not just for those who are technologically savvy, we put those companies high on our list.

 We scoured customer reviews from many trusted sites to see how well renters insurance performed.

-We also took into consideration rating companies such as AM Best and JD Powers to see if a particular renters insurance company, based on customer service performance, had a high score.
+We also considered rating companies such as AM Best and JD Powers to see if a particular renters insurance company, based on customer service performance, had a high score.

 For AM Best, we focused on an insurer with a score of A++, which means the insurer was “superior” in financial strength.